Autumn 2019 IT Admissions - Closed

 The Information Technology major admits students once per year for autumn quarter only.
-The next admission cycle will be for autumn 2019.
+The autumn 2019 application is closed.
+The next application cycle will be for autumn 2020.

 Autumn 2019 application opens: February 11, 2019

 **IT is a capacity-constrained major.
 Competitive applicants typically have grades of 3.0 and higher in the prerequisite courses, as well as a strong cumulative grade point average.**